Manchester · Compliance hub

 Student-heavy market

 Fallowfield, Withington and Rusholme are the historic student belt.
 HMO conversion here is tightly controlled by Article 4 and licensing.
-Group tenancies should still use AST-style written terms under the RRA.
+Group tenancies still need full written terms — now as a joint assured periodic tenancy under the RRA, not a fixed-term AST.

 Rent Repayment Orders